Baseflow/GuardedActions/README.md

 }
 ```

 The solution above could cause some issues in bigger projects.
 In these projects people tend to reuse specific commands.
-The most common approach we see people take is creating somekind of base class containing the shared commands.
+The most common approach we see people take is creating a base class containing all the shared commands.

-Now in big projects this shared class tend to grow quickly and become some big spagetti class with all kind of commands for different purposes..
+Now in big projects this shared class tend to grow quickly and become a big 'spagetti' class with all kind of commands for different purposes..

 Not really following the separation of concerns design priciples..